TheaterWorks (Peoria, Arizona): Educational Programs

 Theater Alive (formerly Kids Alive) - an Up With People style group performing upbeat music on themes such as world peace and self-esteem.
 In the early run of Kids Alive, the performers would tour, performing in other theaters across the country and sometimes other countries.
 Today the program is more focused on theater.

 WonderWorks - a theatrical group performing for children.

-Summer Camps - weeks-long summer musical theater workshops, each offering children the opportunity to learn and perform in a showcase.
+Summer Camps - one-to-three week-long summer musical theater workshops, each offering children the opportunity to learn and perform in a showcase.

 Theater Classes - six-to-eight week classes in the performing arts, covering topics like movement, sings, acting, and dancing.

 YouthWorks - numerous productions that are a part of the theater's regular season but all of the performers are under the age of 18.

 AdaptiveWorks - a program designed for actors with physical and cognitive disabilities started in 2017.
 The program has not returned since 2019.